 2. National Chengchi University

-The reputation of NCCU’s IMBA program is reflected in the experiences of international students who choose it to accelerate their careers.
-Felix Pratama from Jakarta, Indonesia, came to Taiwan after three years of work in project management within the supply chain department at the largest FMCG company in Indonesia.
-He explains, “I decided to apply for a scholarship to pursue a master’s degree in International Master of Business Administration (IMBA) at National Chengchi University (NCCU), Taiwan,” and notes that “NCCU is recognized as the best business school in Taiwan.”
-For Felix, the IMBA was a strategic choice to “fill my knowledge gap in business and gain international exposure,” building on his strong technical and professional background to prepare for future leadership roles in the region.
+The reputation of NCCU’s IMBA program is reflected in the experiences of international students who choose it to advance their careers.
+Felix Pratama from Jakarta, Indonesia, came to Taiwan after three years of work in project management within the supply chain department of the largest FMCG company in Indonesia.
+He explains, “I decided to apply for a scholarship to pursue a master’s degree in International Master of Business Administration (IMBA) at National Chengchi University (NCCU), Taiwan,” and notes, “NCCU is recognized as the best business school in Taiwan.”
+For Felix, the IMBA was a strategic choice to “fill my knowledge gap in business and gain international exposure,” building on his technical and professional background to prepare for future leadership roles in the region.

 3. National Sun Yat-Sen University